-The 25th International Conference on Implementation and Application of Automata is organized by the Department of Computer Science of Loughborough University.
+The 25th International Conference on Implementation and Application of Automata was supposed to be organized by the Department of Computer Science of Loughborough University.
 You can contact us at email@example.com.

 The first Workshop on Implementing Automata, WIA'96, was held in London, Ontairo, Canada, in 1996.
 In 2000, the workshop WIA was changed to the conference CIAA.
 Some past editions:

 The general website of the conference is http://www.informatik.uni-giessen.de/ciaa/

 Authors are invited to submit papers presenting original and unpublished research.
 Simultaneous submissions to journals, other conferences, or workshops with published proceedings are not allowed.
 The proceedings will be published in the Springer LNCS series and will be available at the conference.